ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 ## <a name="overview"></a> Overview of the OMA digest

-The OMA digest is a [MAC algorithm](https://en.wikipedia.org/wiki/Message_authentication_code), a function that takes a key and data as inputs.
+The OMA digest is a [MAC algorithm](https://en.wikipedia.org/wiki/Message_authentication_code), a function that takes a key and a message as inputs, and returns an authentication code.
 Only someone in possession of the correct key should be able to compute a valid MAC for any data.
 If for a given MAC the key or data differ in only the slightest way, the verification must fail in order to detect attackers tampering with traffic.

 Before we can attack an algorithm by cryptanalysis we first have to study and understand its inner workings, and should ideally have an implementation at